-The issues of tree falling and collapse of buildings were also discussed at length.
-In this context, it was coming out there is strong need to identify key buildings and structures, periodic monitoring of all these buildings and retrofitting is required to be done to strengthen the crucial buildings and weak strictures exist in the ward.
+During the interaction, it was coming out that there is strong need to identify the key buildings and structures, periodic monitoring of all these buildings and retrofitting is required to be done to strengthen the crucial buildings and weak strictures exist in the ward.
+Besides, for effective firefighting, the fire services need to be strengthened to improve firefighting capabilities.